nagkumar91/langchain-azure/libs/azure-ai/README.md

 - **0.1.0**:

   - Introduce `AzureAIEmbeddingsModel` for embedding generation and `AzureAIChatCompletionsModel` for chat completions generation using the Azure AI Inference API.
 This client also supports GitHub Models endpoint.
-  - Introduce `AzureAIInferenceTracer` for tracing with OpenTelemetry and Azure Application Insights.
+  - Introduce `AzureAIOpenTelemetryTracer` for tracing with OpenTelemetry and Azure Application Insights.